Desno365/Desno365.github.io/about/index.md

 no_page_level_ads: true
 ---

-My name is Dennis Motta, I’m a 19-year-old student of computer engineering and a swimmer.
+My name is Dennis Motta, I’m a 20-year-old computer engineering student.
 Currently I live near Milan in Italy.

 On this website you can find projects that I have made for fun, like mods for games or more generally things that are the result of many hours of coding.